root-foundation/root/README.md

 Otherwise, opportunity will be concentrated in a few hands, dividing us and accelerating collapse.

+We need RootNet.

 ## II) RootNet

-We need RootNet.

 **RootNet democratizes opportunity** by creating a market for *potential*.

 This enables people to raise venture capital (VC), *rather than debt*, to finance education, housing, and more broadly life, *well before they are ready to create value*.

-Unlike debt, VC aligns people by sharing both upside and downside.
-By valuing _future_ potential over current ability, it channels resources toward those with promise, eventually favoring talent over privilege.
+Unlike debt, VC aligns people by intertwining both upside *and* downside.
+By valuing _future_ potential over current ability, it channels resources toward those with promise, ultimately favoring talent over privilege.

 **RootNet also raises our baseline** by structurally tying individual success and collective prosperity: each of us holds a *stake* in the collective that holds a *stake* in each of us.

 On RootNet, when one wins, all win.

-Only through such *structural* unity based on incentives can humanity thrive in the age of AI.
+Only through such *incentive-driven structural unity* can humanity thrive in the age of AI.

 ## III) The Token